bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 22/4/2024 - Fix Regionnaire count (idea, use a set and match set of course_ids) Regionnaire count to include stopped events.

 - 22/4/2024 - We can assume event numbers for getting Weekly Results.
 Hopefully this is the final time.
 We can't assume.
 Remember this back-fills all missing results.